grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 <img src="img/compute_slices.png" class="mx-auto d-block" width="60%">

 Since time-stamped control messages from the previous audio block are used in the current block, control messages are aways handled with one audio buffer latency.

+Note that this slices based computation model can always be directly implemented on top of the underlying audio layer, without relying on the `timed_dsp` wrapper class.

 ##### Typical Use-Case